On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 Hence, it is natural to investigate this attractor more closely.
 A movie showing the simulation of one time period (movie M1) is available as the supplemental material accompanying this paper.
 We examine one period of the pointwise traction of the attractor at $\mathrm{Re} = 100$, as this corresponds to the original setting of the evolutionary Sch\"{a}fer--Turek benchmark; see \cref{fig:time_pointwise_traction}.
 The drag profile exhibits noticeable oscillations in the region of the vortex wake; however, their influence on the total drag is almost negligible.
 In contrast, the lift profile oscillates on each side of the cylinder in opposite directions, resulting in a large temporal variation in the total lift.
 Interestingly, the pointwise lift difference between the upper and lower halves of the cylinder approximately follows a superposition of two modes: $\sin(\theta) \cos(f t)$ and $\sin(\theta) \cos(f t + \phi)$.
-Here, $\theta$ is the angular parameter along the cylinder boundary, and the attractor oscillates with frequency $f = 3.01$ Hz ($\mathrm{St} = 0.301$), matching the Sch\"{a}fer--Turek benchmark \cite{Schafer1996}.
+Here, $\theta$ is the angular parameter along the cylinder boundary, and the attractor oscillates with frequency $f = 3.01$ Hz ($\mathrm{St} = 0.301$), matching the observation by \citet{Schafer1996}.

-While time-dependent pointwise traction offers rich insight into the attractor, it becomes impractical for broader studies across a wide range of Reynolds numbers.
+While time-dependent pointwise traction offers rich insight into the attractor; however, its analysis across a wide range of Reynolds numbers is beyond the scope of the present work.
 We therefore return to steady-state traction profiles as a more tractable tool for analysis. \Cref{fig:profiles_bifurcation} presents a selection of steady lift profiles for $\mathrm{Re} \in (100, 400)$.
 As shown later, a turning point in this range is linked to the bifurcations discussed in the next section.

+Using three-dimensional linear stability analysis (3D LSA), we detected the onset of a genuine three-dimensional steady instability (Mode~E) at $\mathrm{Re} = 74.5$.
+We identified this condition in \cref{sec:branching} and reconstructed slices of the solution (base flow plus a small perturbation) at two spanwise locations; see \cref{fig:modeE}.
+Notably, this occurs in close proximity to the onset of wall-induced effects observed in the unsteady two-dimensional solution.